Toloka/docs/en/guide/concepts/ab-experiment.md

 {% cut "Can part of the Tolokers do tasks from both pools?" %}

-Yes, if you select more than 50 `id` values in the **AB experiment** filter for each pool (for example, `≥ 40` in one group and `≤ 60` in the other group, in this case the Tolokers with the IDs from 40 to 60 will be able to do tasks from both groups).
+Yes, if there is an intersection of the values in the **AB experiment** filter (for example, `≥ 40` in one pool and `≤ 60` in the other pool, in this case the Tolokers with the IDs from 40 to 60 will be able to do tasks from both pools).
 Note that in this case the results of the experiment will be inaccurate.

 {% endcut %}